 They’re also particularly popular in Asian countries, like Taiwan.
 Most noticeable by their braided stems and palm-like leaves, these gorgeous evergreens are a great way to add a tropical feel to your home.

 In many cultures, money trees are believed to bring positive energy, good luck and financial success.
 Money Tree's natural habitat, however, money trees don’t quite resemble the cultivars we see indoors.

 In the wild, money trees can grow as much as 60 feet tall and don’t have the curious braided stems, making them such an attraction for homes today.

-The most popular varieties of money trees to grow indoors include:
+The most popular money tree varieties of money trees to grow indoors include:

 - Guiana Chestnut

 However, there are also two other types of money plants.
 Jade plant and Chinese money plants are also 2 very popular money plant varieties.

 - Jade Plant.
 Jade plants, or Crassula ovata, are a South African succulent-like plant.
 It is a smaller growing tree with thick, fleshy leaves.